 Help Your Shelf is a children's literary consulting business that works with families and organizations across the country to create literacy-rich environments and ensure that every young reader finds a book that sparks their joy.

 Kit Ballenger is a youth services librarian in the Washington, D.C. area.
-A former child advocacy attorney, she reads more than thirty-five thousand pages a year of newly released children’s literature and has a special knack for helping both voracious and particular young readers find their next ‘good-fit’ book.
-Kit creates the book lists for NPR’s children’s podcast, Wow in the World, and appears regularly on SiriusXM Kids Place Live as their librarian and ‘book genie’ in residence.
-She serves on multiple committees for the American Library Association and is the Co-Chair of Capitol Choices, a nationally respected children's book advisory nonprofit.
+A former child advocacy attorney, she reads almost 40,000 pages a year of newly released children’s literature and has a special knack for helping both voracious and particular young readers find their next ‘good-fit’ book.
+Clients include Big 5 publishers, National PTA, and individual families.
+Kit creates the book lists for the award-winning children’s podcast Wow in the World and appears regularly on SiriusXM Kids Place Live as their librarian and ‘book genie’ in residence.
+She serves on multiple committees for the American Library Association and is on the board of Capitol Choices, a nationally respected children's book advisory nonprofit.
 A long-term volunteer at the Library of Congress Young Readers Center, Kit helps there with collection development and readers advisory.
 She is a graduate of Amherst College and U.Va.
 Law School.
+You can find her reading recommendations on Instagram @KitonLit.

 Are you struggling to keep up with a prolific reader?
 Finding it hard to get your child excited about reading?
 Whether you're looking to stock your child's bedside table, reenergize your read-aloud selections, fill a baby's first bookshelf, or gift your grandchildren something that's sure to fit, Kit will help you find the book solution that's right for your reader.